[ Address ]

 Information Security Officer & Web Services Manager, Hawaii National Bank (February 2003 to January 2007).
 Coordinated the bank’s Information Security Program, including policy, compliance, risk assessment and training.
 Also oversaw operation and maintenance of the bank's public website and intranet, and managed the Internet Banking product and associated third-party relationships.
 Assisted with general information technology issues, as well as marketing and internal communication efforts.

 Manager, Information Technology & Communications, Pacific Basin Economic Council - PBEC (August 1998 to January 2003).
-Redesigned, expanded and maintained the website of this international trade association; oversaw most publications, including a quarterly newsletter, an annual meeting summary, and assorted PR and special printed pieces; served as network administrator and all-around technology troubleshooter in the International Secretariat office in Honolulu; occasionally consulted by leaders and members on computer and Internet issues.
+Redesigned, expanded and maintained the website of this international trade association; oversaw most publications, including a quarterly newsletter, an annual meeting summary, and assorted PR and special printed pieces; served as network administrator and all-around technology troubleshooter in the International Secretariat office in Honolulu.

 Webmaster, University of Hawai`i Press (June 1997 to October 1998).
 Wrote or adapted promotional copy and scanned covers for new publications for online display; updated site to allow secure book purchases; and expanded site to include the press' international marketing services and guides for potential authors.